yzkee/mcp-use/README.md

 # Multi-Server Support

-MCP-Use supports working with multiple MCP servers simultaneously, allowing you to combine tools from different servers in a single agent.
-This is useful for complex tasks that require multiple capabilities, such as web browsing combined with file operations or 3D modeling.
+MCP-Use allows configuring and connecting to multiple MCP servers simultaneously using the `MCPClient`.
+This enables complex workflows that require tools from different servers, such as web browsing combined with file operations or 3D modeling.

 ## Configuration